 c- It is forbidden to use network resources for mass mailing, mail bombing, sending spam and users are not allowed to provide the means to the third parties to perform similar acts.

 d- It is prohibited to keep possession of server computers that provide internet service (web hosting service, e-mail service etc.) via network.

-e- Users must not intentionally allow others or prepare the infrastructure for their own unregisterred devices to use University network resources from outside or inside, in other words, users must not pave the way for others or other unregisterred devices to exploit privileges and act as if they are authorized to own the legitimate rights of the University users/registerred devices. (proxy, relay, IP sharer, NAT, connectify me, etc.)
+e- Users must not intentionally allow others or prepare the infrastructure for their own unregisterred devices to use University network resources from outside or inside, in other words, users must not pave the way for others or other unregisterred devices to exploit privileges and act as if they are authorized to own the legitimate rights of the University users/registerred devices. (proxy, relay, IP sharer, Internet Sharing, hotspot, NAT, connectify me, etc.)

 f- It is forbidden to commit activities that threaten the security of the network (DoS attack, port-network scan, using programs allowing access to other registerred/unregisterred devices via their device etc.)